Shaofei Cai (蔡少斐)

 Logo Ph.D.
 Candidate at Institute for Artificial Intelligence, Peking University

-My dream is to witness the emergence of artifical general intelligence and to contribute my own efforts toward it.
+My dream is to witness the emergence of artificial general intelligence and to contribute my efforts.

-Research Interests: Machine Learning, Generative Models, Computer Vision, Robotics, Sequential Control
+Research Interests: Machine Learning, Computer Vision, Reinforcement Learning, AI Agents, Embodied Intelligence

 Education